pborenstein/tmux-tools/docs/architecture.md

 ## Overview

-tmux-tools is a modular tmux session management toolkit built on a unified command interface with pluggable library components.
-The architecture separates concerns between user interface, business logic, data access, and configuration management.
+tmux-tools is a modular tmux session inspection and naming toolkit built on a unified command interface with pluggable library components.
+The architecture separates concerns between user interface, data presentation, tmux server queries, and configuration management.

 ## System Architecture